-For Growing Greener, the Department intends to award 50 percent of available funds (not including AMD Set Aside or SMCRA Bond Forfeiture projects) to address nutrient and sediment nonpoint source pollution within the Chesapeake Bay Watershed.
-The remaining funds will support new AMD treatment projects; BMP implementation and planning support for MS4 and agricultural areas; flooding restoration/prevention projects/plans; and other types of DEP priority projects as listed above.
-The remaining funds can also be used to support nutrient and sediment BMPs statewide.
+For Growing Greener, the Department intends to award up to 50 percent of available funds (not including AMD Set Aside or SMCRA Bond Forfeiture projects) to address nutrient and sediment nonpoint source pollution within the Chesapeake Bay Watershed.
+This funding would be directed toward design and permitting projects for Adams, Bedford, Centre, Cumberland, Franklin, Lancaster, Lebanon, and York counties and design, permitting and construction projects for the other Chesapeake Bay counties.
+Growing Greener grant funds also will support new AMD treatment projects; BMP implementation and planning support for MS4 and agricultural areas; flooding restoration/prevention projects/plans; and other types of DEP priority projects as listed above.
+The funds will also be used to support nutrient and sediment control BMPs statewide.